lexnederbragt/MBV3070-H19/lab/3_Reading_and_Writing_files.md

 ### Fasta file

-The seqeunce below is the mRNA sequence for hemoglobin subunit B. Save it in a file called `hbb.fna`: Select `New` from the top right of the window, then `Text File`.
+The sequence below is the mRNA sequence for hemoglobin subunit B. Save it in a file called `hbb.fna`: Select `New` from the top right of the window, then `Text File`.
 Paste the sequence below and save it under the right name. `fna` stands for 'fasta nucleic acid', where 'fasta' refers to the "fasta file format":"https://en.wikipedia.org/wiki/FASTA_format".

 ```
 >gi|28302128|ref|NM_000518.4| Homo sapiens hemoglobin, beta (HBB), mRNA